GRAAL-Research/shallow-planning-partial-observability/README.md

 # shallow_planning_partial_observability
 ## Overview

-This repository contains the code and data for the project "Shallow Planning in Partially Observable Environments".
+This repository contains the code and data for the project "Shallow Planning under Partial Observability".
 The project explores various planning algorithms and their performance in environments with partial observability.

 ## Files